cdiggins/cdiggins.github.io/src/articles/linear-logic-and-linear-lisp.md

 Linear lisp is effectively a version of lisp where each variable is used exactly once.
 There is a correspondence between the Linear Lisp described by Baker, and Linear Lambda Calculus, and Linear Logic.

 My recent realization is that a stack language seems to be effectively a *linear language* which maps more closely to linear Lambda Calculus that vanilla Lambda Calculus.

+Baker points this out in another paper [Linear Logic and Permutation Stacks--The Forth Shall Be First](http://home.pipeline.com/~hbaker1/ForthStack.html).
+He shows a natural equivalence between a "linear" programming language and a stack machine in which the top items can undergo arbitrary permutations.

-After reading Baker's paper, take a look at an informal (but still rigorous) article by Brent Kerby called the [Theory of Concatenative Combinators](http://tunes.org/~iepos/joy.html).
+After reading Baker's papers, take a look at an informal (but still rigorous) article by Brent Kerby called the [Theory of Concatenative Combinators](http://tunes.org/~iepos/joy.html).
 In it he describes an encoding of the Lambda Calculus in a concatenative language and an algorithm for converting from this encoding to an actual point-free concatenative language.

 [Linear types](https://en.wikipedia.org/wiki/Substructural_type_system#Linear_type_systems) are more well known in the area of programming languages.
 They are a way of enforcing linear properties of certain values in a programming language.
 Basically a subset of the language is partially linear.